gift-igb/Word-Quiz/README.md

 # How to Use the Quiz-Style Vocabulary App

 ## Basic Features
-This app is designed to help learners boost their TOEFL scores through a quiz-style vocabulary trainer.
+This app is designed to help Japanese learners boost their TOEFL scores through a quiz-style vocabulary trainer.
 It contains about 4,000 TOEFL-focused words, making it possible to study efficiently while enjoying the process like a game.

 ## Linked to TOEFL Score Levels